-Using S3 data source in Quicksight can be difficult most of the time as it holds unstructured data and the files can have different data formats, however, these limitations entirely depend on the requirements, data format, and volume of data.
-Following are some of the few approaches to connecting S3 data sources from Quicksight.
+Using an S3 data source in QuickSight can often be challenging due to the unstructured nature of the data and the possibility of varying file formats.
+However, these limitations largely depend on the specific requirements, data formats, and the volume of data.
+Below are a few approaches to connecting S3 data sources in QuickSight.

 Connecting S3 data source directly from Quicksight

-Connecting directly to S3 buckets and files from Quicksight requires a manifest file that can either be in the form of a URL or available locally to upload.
-S3 manifest files are of JSON format that contains the file location, URI, prefix, and Globaluploadsettings of S3 files.
-Quicksight processes the JSON manifest file and imports all the associated files into spice for further analysis.
-If the concerned file mentioned in the manifest file or uploaded file is not found, Quicksight ends the process and returns an error.
+Connecting directly to S3 buckets and files from QuickSight requires a manifest file, which can either be provided as a URL or uploaded locally.
+The S3 manifest file is in JSON format and includes details such as the file location, URI, prefix, and global upload settings for the S3 files.
+QuickSight processes the JSON manifest file and imports all associated files into SPICE for further analysis.
+If the file mentioned in the manifest or uploaded file is not found, QuickSight terminates the process and returns an error.

 Manifest File Format: